ronoys/netSpecs/README.md

 1. In this reponsitory, select the Green `<> Code` Button and Select `Download ZIP` from the drop-down.
 2. Select the desired enclosing folder in the file explorer and save the ZIP file locally.
-3. Extract the project files from the ZIP file
+3. Extract the project files from the ZIP file.

 ### Importing into Chrome